photocyte/doSameSpeciesLiftOver_nextflow/README.md

 # doSameSpeciesLiftOver_nextflow
-A NextFlow pipeline to lift over GFF files using the USCS liftover tools
+A NextFlow pipeline to lift over GFF files using the USCS liftover tools.

+Unlike many other liftOver pipelines, which use pre-computed liftover files, this script generates a custom liftover file by performing blat alignment of the provided FASTA files.

 - Inspired by: [doSameSpeciesLiftOver.pl](https://genome-source.gi.ucsc.edu/gitlist/kent.git/raw/master/src/hg/utils/automation/doSameSpeciesLiftOver.pl)
 - And this: [using-liftover-to-convert-genome-assembly-coordinates/](https://iamphioxus.org/2013/06/25/using-liftover-to-convert-genome-assembly-coordinates/)